karlorz/pyconsole/README.md

 ## ✅ CI/CD Status

 All tests passing!
-Automated publishing workflow ready.
+Automated publishing workflow with semantic-release enabled.

 ## What This Does